 The company has employed highly-skilled former GM Holden Adelaide workers and is sourcing components from the city's supply chain of automotive and defence manufacturers, an increasing number of which have ISO 13485 certification for medical device manufacturing.

-Micro-X's Adelaide suppliers include Entech Electronics building the entire electronics assembly, Axiom Precision Mechanics producing injection moulds for scores of plastic parts, and Mincham Aviation handcrafting carbon fibre components for the lightweight arm of the mobile x-ray cart.
+Micro-X's Adelaide suppliers include Entech Electronics building the entire electronics assembly, Axiom Precision Manufacturing producing injection moulds for scores of plastic parts, and Mincham Aviation handcrafting carbon fibre components for the lightweight arm of the mobile x-ray cart.

 Micro-X is one of the growing number of medical device companies choosing Tonsley for manufacturing.
 Other companies include Somark Innovations and Signostics.
 The district is a 61-hectare hi-tech manufacturing hub delivering a collaborative environment for startups, SMEs and global companies.
 Land is available for lease or purchase, including: